5 Ways to Get Your Corvallis Home Ready for Summer

 4. Simplify summer chaos

-During the summer, with weekend trips, houseguests, and kids at home, managing extra mess and increased clutter can be challenging.
-Do you find sandals by the door, pool towels piling up, and backpacks and gear scattered all over the place?
-If so, the key to maintaining a calm and functional home is clever storage.
+With weekend trips, houseguests, and kids home for the summer, managing extra mess and clutter can be a challenge.
+Sandals by the door, pool towels piling up, and backpacks or gear scattered around can quickly make a home feel disorganized.

-HDBR Tip: If you’re considering reorganization, now is a great time to start planning.
-Taking the time to plan ensures your space will be ready when you need it most, whether it’s for the return of fall routines or the upcoming holiday season.
+HDBR Tip: If you’re thinking about reorganizing, now is a great time to start.
+Planning ahead ensures your space will be ready when you need it most, whether that’s for fall routines or the upcoming holiday season.

 5. Bring the spirit of summer indoors

-Corvallis comes alive in the summer with outdoor concerts, downtown art walks, and the buzz of the Farmers’ Market.
-Bring that same energy into your home with design touches that celebrate the season and your community.
+Corvallis comes alive in the summer with outdoor concerts, downtown art walks, and the energy of the Farmers’ Market.
+Bringing that same feeling into your home can make your space feel more connected to the season.

-Design tip: Incorporating local art and natural materials, such as reclaimed wood, stone, or woven textures, can connect your home to the greater Corvallis landscape in subtle, meaningful ways.
+Design tip: Incorporating local art and natural materials, like wood, stone, or woven textures, can connect your home to the Corvallis landscape in subtle, meaningful ways.

 Want more ideas?
 Check out Visit Corvallis for a full lineup of summer events, tours, and places to explore.

 These 5 Ways to Get Your Corvallis Home Ready for Summer are a great starting point for creating a space that’s comfortable, functional, and ready for the season ahead.
-Whether you’re preparing to host friends, beat the heat, or stay organized, thoughtful upgrades can make a lasting impact.
+Whether you’re preparing to host, stay cool, or get organized, thoughtful updates can make a lasting impact.

 Share This Post